ReznoRMichael/hollow-knight-completion-check/README.md

 ## General info

 Hollow Knight doesn't have a game completion list.
 There is no way to easily check what specific things someone forgot to do for full 112% Game Completion.
-So I wrote a tool for that.
-It can also give an optional hint if stuck, based on the in-game progress.
+There are no Game Statistics as well.
+So I decided to write a tool for that.

 Inspirations: discussions on the forum, [KayDeeTee](https://github.com/KayDeeTee/Hollow-Knight-SaveManager) and [bloodorca](https://bloodorca.github.io/hollow)'s Save Editors, programming learning, Elderbug.

-If this is your first playthrough and you feel completely lost, I will give you a very slight optional hint which should point you in the right direction (no major spoilers).
-Hidden by default.

-I will show you all individual Mask Shards and Vessel Fragments as well as locations and costs of every item on the list.
-Hidden by default to avoid spoilers.
-Tick "Spoiler Mode" to show them.

-I will show you all things that don't count towards 112% Game Completion, but are necessary to achieve it.
-Also all the completely optional things that matter for achievements.

-For all number and stats fans, I will show you Game Statistics.
-Everything you wish to know like Nail damage, notches, total relics found and many others.
+## Steam Guide

+More info with features and visual previews can be found in the official [Steam Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2209910193) for the Tool.

 ## How to use